How to Detect & Verify Site Security Threats & Risks

 CCTV provides visual coverage across the site.
 It captures movement, highlights unusual activity and assists with verification.

-A well designed system includes:
+A well designed CCTV surveillance system includes:

 coverage of entrances, exits and blind spots